Mimino666/SublimeText2-python-package-to-clipboard/README.md

 Usage
 =====

-To copy the Python package path of the working file press <kbd>Ctrl+Shift+C</kbd> or select an option from the context menu (`right-click` somewhere in the text area of the working file).
+To copy the Python import path of the working file press <kbd>Ctrl+Shift+C</kbd> or select an option from the context menu (`right-click` somewhere in the text area of the working file).